 In New Mexico, manslaughter is the unlawful killing of a human being without malice.
 In contrast, first-degree murder is the killing of another human being through a willful, deliberate, and premeditated act.
 The crime of manslaughter is further divided between voluntary manslaughter and involuntary manslaughter.

 Voluntary manslaughter is essentially a murder that involves a mitigating factor, such as a murder that occurs upon a sudden fight where the person was acting in self-defense against imminent personal injury or death.
-Another mitigating factor is when a murder occurs in the heat of passion such as when a husband comes home to find his wife cheating on him and at that moment, being enraged, decides to shoot and kill her.
-The defense would not apply if the husband had sufficient time to cool off, which would mean that he is no longer acting under heat of passion.
+Another mitigating factor is when a murder occurs in the heat of passion such as when an individual comes home to find their spouse cheating on them and at that moment, being enraged, decides to shoot and kill the cheating spouse.
+The defense would not apply if the perpetrator had sufficient time to cool off, which would mean that this person was no longer acting under heat of passion.

 Although manslaughter is a lesser crime than murder, it still has steep penalties including prison time and fines.
 The following is a quick summary of New Mexico's voluntary manslaughter law.